ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 the preferences of network paths for a set of source and destination pairs.

-While the preferences of network paths are already sufficient for a wide range of applications, new application traffic patterns and new network technologies are emerging that are well beyond the domain for which existing ALTO maps are engineered, including but not limited to:
+While the preferences of network paths are already sufficient for a wide range of applications, new traffic patterns and new network technologies are emerging that are well beyond the domain for which existing ALTO maps are engineered.
+This trend includes but is not limited to:

 Very-high-speed data transfers:
 ~ Applications, such as Content Distribution Network (CDN) overlays,